Estimated reading time: 23 minutes

 The tour includes visits to the impressive historic dry docks, some of which date back to the 18th century.
 These engineering marvels showcase the advanced maritime technology of their time and provide insight into how naval vessels were constructed and maintained centuries ago.
 The sheer scale of these facilities demonstrates the importance placed on naval power during Sweden’s imperial era.Is Karlskrona’s naval base open to the public?

 Equally impressive are the extensive fortifications that protected the naval base.
 Visitors can explore island bastions, defensive walls, and strategic watchtowers that once guarded Sweden’s valuable fleet.
-These structures not only tell the story of historical military engineering but also offer spectacular views of the surrounding archipelago.
+These structures tell the story of historical military engineering and also offer spectacular views of the surrounding archipelago.

 Throughout the base, the presence of naval cadets and active military personnel creates a sense of living heritage, connecting the past to the present and illustrating how Sweden’s naval traditions continue to evolve while honoring their historical roots.